zcyphygeodesy/InvStokesHotineMeinesznumintg/README.md

 ## (1) Module for numerical integral of inverse operation on residual field element
     InversenumIntegral(calcpntfl,dwmhgrdfl,gravgrdfl,knd,dr)
     The output file reslt.txt, whose record format: Behind the input calculation point file record, appends a column of ellipsoidal height of the calculation point interpolated from the ellipsoidal height grid of the equipotential surface and a column of integral value of the residual gravity anomaly when knd=0, a column of integral value of the residual gravity disturbance when knd=1, or 3 columns of attributes including the residual height anomaly, gravity anomaly and gravity disturbance when knd=2.
-## (2) Module for numerical integral of radial gradient on residual field element
+## (2) Module for numerical integral of radial gradient operation on residual field element
     real*8 function RaGradientBLH(BLH,gra,dwm,nlat,nlon,hd,dr,GRS)
     Input parameters: BLH(3) - longitude (decimal degrees), latitude (decimal degrees), ellipsoidal height (m) of the calculation point.
     Input parameters: dwm(nlat,nlon) - the ellipsoidal height grid of the equipotential boundary surface, which employed to calculate the integral distance.